mithubindia/vmenu/guides/lxc_samba.md

 ### 1.2 Format the disk

 For us to use it, we have to format it in a compatible file system, for example ext4 in the case of a hard drive.
-We do this from the Virtuliservmenu console:
+We do this from the Virtuliser console:

 ```bash
 mkfs.ext4 /dev/sdb1